 I worked with Charan Bagga now at Calgary, and Alina Nastasoiu now at Deliveroo to reviewe the academic literature.
 We wanted to see what we could learn from the examination of NPS by academics.
 Disappointingly there isn’t much.
 With notable exceptions, even the work that has been done isn’t great.
 This is probably largely a function of incentives.
 It is hard to get good data to test NPS.
 It is much easier for academics to focus on testing what they can readily test rather than what might be useful for managers.

 Supportive evidence for the use of NPS is available in the literature.
 That said, it isn’t especially compelling.
 Furthermore, major criticisms have often been ducked by NPS’ advocates.
-As such my reading is that those academics who know about NPS generally aren’t excited by it.
+As such, my reading is that those academics who know about NPS generally aren’t excited by it.
 Despite this, one challenge we saw is that some academics seek to connect with managers by noting they have heard of NPS but without digging into it.
 This risks implicitly endorsing claims.
 We would argue it is better not to repeat claims if one hasn’t properly evaluated them.

 Pick An Outcome Variable, Any Outcome Variable

-Things are such worse if the academic has a choice.
+Things are much worse if the academic has a choice.
 In essence, if you don’t decide what you are hoping to show before starting a test you are very likely to find something you can, post-hoc, decide to highlight.
 When you don’t mind what you connect a metric to things are easier.
-Try NPS with profits, then revenue, then sales volume, then awareness etc… With enough effort the research is bound to find a positive relationship between the metric and something.
+Try NPS with profits, then try with revenue, then sales volume, then awareness etc… With enough effort the research is bound to find a positive relationship between the metric and something.

 Such casualness about metrics is particularly frustrating when research is said to contradict a prior relationship.
 For example, a paper (by De Haan and colleagues) purported to contradict the earlier research of Keiningham and his team which criticized NPS.
 The newer paper said it found that NPS is an effective predictor of customer retention.
 This is infuriating as it inappropriately gives the impression of academic confusion.

 Keiningham and his colleagues were testing NPS against revenue growth (Keiningham, Cooil, Andreassen, et al. 2007) to investigate Reichheld’s original claims (Reichheld 2003).
 De Haan and his colleagues consider NPS’ impact on retention and do not explain why they think retention and revenue growth are the same metric.
-The results of the two studies cannot be contrasted as the DVs are different”.Bendle, Bagga, and Nastasoiu, 2019
+The results of the two studies cannot be contrasted as the DVs are different.Bendle, Bagga, and Nastasoiu, 2019

 Net Promoter And Lessons For Academic Research